srdangre/Investigating-Recipes-and-Ratings/README.md

 4. The 'nutrition' column was converted from a string to a list and seperated into respective columns (representing # for calories and PDV for the rest) as float values.
 Sodium (PDV) was the most relevant nutritional value to this project.
 5. A new column 'sodium_lvl', containing booleans, was created by filtering the Sodium (PDV) column using the value 20 PDV as the threshold.
 The [FDA](https://www.fda.gov/food/nutrition-facts-label/lows-and-highs-percent-daily-value-nutrition-facts-label#:~:text=The%20percent%20Daily%20Value%20(%25,or%20low%20in%20a%20nutrient) considers sodium levels above 20 PDV 'high sodium', so in this study, I categorized recipes above 20 PDV as 'High Sodium' and recipes under this threshold 'Low Sodium'.
 *After examining the FDA site more closely, I found that 'Low Sodium' actually refers to food items that are below 5 PDV.
 For the sake of this study, the 'Low Sodium' category represents all sodium levels that are not high.*
-6. Outliers in Sodium (PDV) were removed using the IQR method of outlier detection.
+6. Outliers in nutrition information were removed using the IQR method of outlier detection.

 The cleaned dataframe has the same columns as the merged recipes and ratings dataframe with additional PDV values and a new sodium_lvl column.
 The dataframe is displayed below with relevant columns: